hakareem/chitter/recipe/post_design.md

 post.timestamp # => '2022-07-15 12:00:00'
 post.user_id # =>  1

-# 3. Adds new record to the 'posts' table
+# 3. Adds new record
 repo = PostRepository.new

 new_post = Post.new